Estadio Único Madre de Ciudades: Features

 In 2010, the architect and former president of Estudiantes de La Plata, Enrique Lombardi, named the project as the winner of a local competition.
 The stadium was built on a site located to the north of the city of Santiago del Estero on the banks of the Dulce River.
 The land is surrounded by Carretero Bridge and the city's botanical garden, and is connected to the Tren al Desarrollo by a station.

 The project itself consists of a cylindrical stadium with fully covered grandstands, with a capacity of 29,000 seated spectators.
 It includes VIP sectors, restaurant spaces and a covered parking lot with a capacity for 400 cars.
 In addition, the stadium was designed with a main access plaza, a sports museum and a press area.
 The design complies with FIFA, CONMEBOL and AFA standards.
+The plaza includes a bronze statue of Diego Maradona measuring 5 m.

 Sporting events

 Football

 The first notable event held in the stadium was the 2019 Supercopa Argentina played by River Plate against Racing Club on 4 March 2021.
 The stadium was expected to host some matches of the 2021 Copa América, but the tournament was eventually moved to Brazil.
+The stadium is expected to host some matches of the 2023 FIFA U-20 World Cup.